 Over the years, Shanghai has climbed in rankings and was the fourth most liquid city worldwide in 2019.
 We’ve seen a strong interest in commercial property in Shanghai as financial, tech, and professional firms target premium office space.

-With a strong urbanization, primarily among millennials, Shanghai will continue to be a prime spot for commercial real estate investors in the coming years.
+With strong urbanization, primarily among millennials, Shanghai will continue to be a prime spot for commercial real estate investors in the coming years.

 Beijing has become increasingly popular among foreign investors as Chinese companies struggle with a weakening economy and a plummeting housing market.
 Foreign investors still have the upper hand over local dittos.